MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/testing-on-console.md

 keywords: windows 10, uwp, games, xbox, xbox live, xbox one ms.localizationpriority: low
 ---

 # Testing on the Xbox One console

-When developing your title for the Xbox One family of consoles it is only natural that you would want to be able to test your title and Xbox Live features on an actual console.
-There are a few options for testing your title on hardware.
-You can use any retail Xbox One Console to test a Universal Windows Platform (UWP) title or app by activating the console's developer mode.
+When developing your title for the Xbox One family of consoles, you should test your title and Xbox Live features on an actual console.
+There are a few options for testing your title on hardware:

+* You can use any retail Xbox One Console to test a Universal Windows Platform (UWP) title or app by activating the console's developer mode.
 This option is accessible to all developers and is the only option for Xbox Live Creators Program Developers.

-ID@Xbox and managed partners also have the option of ordering and using an Xbox Development Kit.
+* ID@Xbox and managed partners can also order and use an Xbox Development Kit.

 ## Retail console testing: Xbox Live Creators

-Activating developer mode on an Xbox One retail console will allow you to deploy UWP titles and apps to the Xbox One Console by pairing it with a Visual Studio build.
+Activating developer mode on an Xbox One retail console allows you to deploy UWP titles and apps to the Xbox One Console by pairing it with a Visual Studio build.
 This is the console testing option for Xbox Live Creators Program Developers.
 You will not be able to test XDK games on a retail Xbox One console.

-* Follow the [developer mode activation instructions](../xbox-apps/devkit-activation.md) to allow development testing on your retail console.
+* Follow the [developer mode activation instructions](https://docs.microsoft.com/windows/uwp/xbox-apps/devkit-activation) to allow development testing on your retail console.
-* Load your title onto the Xbox One by following the [Setting up your Xbox One instructions](../xbox-apps/development-environment-setup.md#setting-up-your-xbox-one).
+* Load your title onto the Xbox One by following the [Setting up your Xbox One instructions](https://docs.microsoft.com/windows/uwp/xbox-apps/development-environment-setup#setting-up-your-xbox-one).
-* Follow the [developer mode deactivation instructions](../xbox-apps/devkit-deactivation.md) to put your console back into retail mode or uninstall the development environment on your retail console.
+* Follow the [developer mode deactivation instructions](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-deactivation.md) to put your console back into retail mode or uninstall the development environment on your retail console.
-* While your console is in developer mode you can access it remotely through your PC by using the [Windows Devices portal for Xbox](../debug-test-perf/device-portal-xbox.md).
+* While your console is in developer mode, you can access it remotely through your PC by using the [Windows Devices portal for Xbox](https://docs.microsoft.com/windows/uwp/debug-test-perf/device-portal-xbox).

 ## Xbox Development kit testing: ID@Xbox and Managed Partners